jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/third-month/MinutesForMeetingForWorshipForBusiness.rst

 `Jeremy Nelson`_ (recording clerk), `Joyce Doyle`_, `Brian Murphy`_,

 1. Open Worship in Silence at 11:30am

-  IMYM "I always end up going to Monthly Meeting because they do the darnest
+   `Ginger`_ opened with two quotes from IMYM's Faith and Practice

+   "I always go to monthly meeting becauses if I don't, they usually end up doing some darn thing or other"

    Barney Aldtrich

-  Nancy "For it is corporate Truth or Light for which Friends labor together, not
+   "For it is corporate Truth or Light for which Friends labor together, not the proof or justification of the rightness of any particular position.

+   Nancy Springer

 2. Approval of February minutes

- Misuse of Forth in minutes.
+   `Molly`_ noted the improper misuse of Forth in minutes.

- Cashflow report second, assesment $35 $42, total.
-Don't pay assessments for attenders. `Sarah`_ will send edits to Finance Committee report.
+   In the cashflow report the total is $42.
+Also, we eon't pay assessments for attenders. `Sarah`_ will send edits regarding the Finance Committee report to the Recording Clerk.

 3. Cash Flow Report

- `Sarah`_ hopes Friend , end of Febr. $4,781, savings total $2,300.12, $65,989.88 account.
+ `Sarah`_ hopes Friend , end of Febr. $4,781, savings total $2,313.12. $65,989.88 account.
 Section
  in cash flow and other reports, Shift Library and First Day schools into a other reserves, can draw from $59.88 reserves.
-Building Fund, since end f$45,000 moved from Calvert to Ent Savings in anticipation on closing on Meeting House.
+Building Fund, since end $45,000 moved from Calvert to Ent Savings in anticipation on closing on Meeting House.
 Setting the stage to be prepared, $40,000 wired to Empire Title Account on Monday. $16,000 left in Calvert.